Gallery-of-Kaeon/Kaeon-JS/README.md

     let path = prompt("Enter a module path:");
     let myModule = require(path);

+Most other CommonJS browser emulation tools will not allow for dynamic paths as shown above.

 <h2 align="center">Porting</h2>

 It is recommended that [electron](https://electronjs.org/) be used for porting Kaeon United apps to desktop apps and that [cordova](https://cordova.apache.org/) be used for porting Kaeon United apps to mobile apps.